Black Series Review | Clone Captain Rex (Standard Release)

 Rex has 20 points of articulation with extra articulation for the arms allowing better battle poses with the armor!
-They gave this figure a nice dirty effect on the majority of his armor, it’s not a completely clean.
+They gave this figure a nice dirty effect on the majority of his armor, it’s not completely clean.
 It’s a dirty effect that feels natural and not overdone.

 Unfortunately, this figure is not all perfect.
 I have two major issues with it.
 The first is the helmet, putting it and removing it is difficult!
 You have to push too much to put it on the figure.
 It’s rather annoying and frustrating.
 I think, they should have made an interchangeable head with the helmet on, this would have been so much better and it wouldn’t have cost too much in additional plastic to do.
 The second issue is with the blaster holsters, they suffer from the same problem as the helmet – difficult to remove from and put in the holsters.
 I would advise against applying too much pressure to put them in the holsters as they’d be too difficult to remove, plus, it feels quite fragile, it’s at your own risk.

-Here’s some pictures with S.H.
+Here are some pictures with S.H.
 Figuarts Anakin Skywalker (AOTC) and a Battle Droid (TPM) for some action.
 They fit great with Rex!
 And a comparison with Black Series Commander Gree figure, you can see it’s the same sculpt.